Extinction Rebellion protestors in London. Concerns about the environment are growing again.

 The stone uses listed in the BRE Green Guide generally get a high score for environmental sustainability in spite of losing some points because of the amount of water used by the processing machinery.

 The new generation of sintered stones and porcelains, on the other hand, tend to increase the amount of water used by the processing industry because even more of it is needed to protect the materials, the tools and the machines.

 A few, normally larger stone companies have gone through the process of having their sustainability independently verified by achieving one or other of the environmental standards available – standards such as ISO 50001 – environmental management, a new version of which was published last year; ISO 14001 – environmental management systems; ISO 9001 – quality management systems; and BES 6001 – responsible sourcing of construction products.

 The difference between ISO 50001 and ISO 14001 is that 50001 focuses on energy usage whereas ISO 14001 looks at environmental protection in general.

 Companies that have achieved the standards say the cost reductions that have resulted from the detailed analysis of their businesses imposed by working towards the standard have far outweighed the cost of achieving the standard.
 And the savings tend to continue to improve over time because of the standards’ requirements for on-going monitoring.

 Companies admit that without commiting to working towards a standard the energy savings would probably never have been made because the analysis that identified the potential for making them would never have been carried out.

 Even relatively small tweeks to working practices to avoid waste and rehandling can produce significant energy savings.
-Low energy light bulbs, insulation, barriers between interiors and exteriors... there are plenty of ways to reduce your energy overheads and a lot of advice online, including A Better Business Guide to Energy Saving.
-Download it free from the Carbon Trust website at bit.ly/CT-energy.
+Low energy light bulbs, insulation, barriers between interiors and exteriors... there are plenty of ways to reduce your energy overheads and a lot of advice online, including Better Business Guide to Energy Saving, which can be downloaded free from the Carbon Trust website at bit.ly/CT-energy.